 For data nerds like me, I’m posting more details on my data and methods here:

-Smart Air is a social enterprise that creates simple, no-nonsense air purifiers and provides free education to protect people’s health from the effects of air pollution.
+Smart Air is a social enterprise and certified B-Corp that offers simple, no-nonsense air purifiers and provides free education to protect people from the harms of air pollution.
 We are proud to be the only certified B-Corp dedicated to fighting air pollution.